-On 14 January 2022, Minister responsible for the Federal Economic Development Agency for Southern Ontario (FedDev Ontario) Helena Jaczek announced a non-repayable contribution of over CAD5.4 million for a collaboration between the National Angel Capital Organization (NACO) and Angel Investors Ontario (AIO) to support entrepreneurs and early-stage businesses and strengthen angel investment in southern Ontario.
+On 14 January 2022, Minister responsible for the Federal Economic Development Agency for Southern Ontario Helena Jaczek announced a non-repayable contribution of over CAD5.4 million for a collaboration between the National Angel Capital Organization (NACO) and Angel Investors Ontario (AIO) to support entrepreneurs and early-stage businesses and strengthen angel investment in southern Ontario.
 This collaboration will improve the NACO and the AIO's services and resources for angel groups and investors to increase the amount of capital available to the region's innovative start-up businesses.
 NACO will provide funding for up to 20 southern Ontario angel groups to support their ability to attract and retain investors.
 NACO and AIO will also deliver training, workshops and events, aimed at enhancing investment readiness of entrepreneurs.

 On 26 January 2022, the Bank of Canada held its target for the overnight rate at the effective lower bound of 0.25 per cent, with the Bank Rate at 0.5 per cent and the deposit rate at 0.25 per cent.
 With overall economic slack absorbed, the Bank removed its exceptional forward guidance on its policy interest rate.
-The Bank is continuing its reinvestment phase, keeping its overall holdings of Government of Canada bonds roughly constant.